-As method names indicate, they expect developers to provide a password for encryption.
-As user-provided passwords may be weak and easily guessed, a computationally expensive function must be used to derive encryption keys from them.
+As method names indicate, they expect developers to provide password for encryption.
+As user-provided passwords may be weak and easily brute-forceable, usually computationally expensive function is used to derive encryption keys from passwords.

 // Create the key from first 128-bits of the 160-bit password hash unsigned char passwordDigest; SHA1((unsigned char *)[password UTF8String], strlen([password UTF8String]), passwordDigest); AES_KEY aesKey; AES_set_encrypt_key(passwordDigest, 128, &aesKey);

-Unfortunately, it uses SHA-1 hash function, which is very fast and not computationally expensive.
-This means that weak passwords can be bruteforced more easily.
+Unfortunately, it uses SHA-1 hash function, which is not computationally expensive and is very fast.
+This means that weak passwords can be brute-forced more easily.